OpenKH/OpenKh/docs/bbs/file/type/mission.md

 Bonuses are rewards you receive as the boss is defeated or the event is over.

 The type of bonus to receive.

+Bonuses cannot give you **debug commands or abilities/enchantments/d-links**.
+Any command style can be given at any time.

-It is not possible to give two rewards of the same type.
+**It is not possible to give two rewards of the same type.**

-Bonuses cannot give you debug commands or abilities/enchantments.

 | Value | Description
 |--------|-------